Medical Summary

 General Information

-Sierra Leone is a developing nation in the lowest 25% of the world's economies.
+Sierra Leone is a developing nation classified as low income.
 Located in western Africa along the Atlantic Ocean (south of Guinea and north of Liberia), the climate is classified as humid equatorial (short dry season) in the west and humid equatorial (long dry season) in the east.

 Yellow Fever